Oiled wildlife response featured in Baltic Sea exercise: BALEX DELTA

 - A few buildings of opportunity (3-4) need to be identified along the Finnish coast, to make detailed plans for setting up wildlife response facilities (considering air conditioning, heating, waste management, electricity, transport etc.)

-- The current gap in identifying the authority responsible for oiled wildlife, and the lack of an officially adopted oiled wildlife response plan, are impairing decision-making and communications during a spill.
-Internal alerting procedures are unclear, and official protocols for calling on international assistance via for example the EUROWA network need to be put in place.
+- The current gap in identifying the authority responsible for oiled wildlife, and lack of an officially adopted oiled wildlife response plan, are impairing decision-making and communications during a spill.
+Internal alerting procedures are unclear, and official protocols for calling on international assistance, via for example the EUROWA network, need to be put in place.

 Finnish oiled wildlife response stakeholders including WWF Finland and the concerned authorities will examine and consider these observations for their future oiled wildlife response planning.
 The experience from this exercise will also be incorporated into exercise guidelines being developed under the EUROWA-2 project.